Harness the power of the body-mind. The body and mind are intricately connected and cannot exist without each other.

 During this time, I also wrote many articles for local metaphysical newspapers, Reiki News, and lectured to various groups on the healing powers of Reiki and as well as other complementary therapies.
 Laurelle and I started “United in Healing,” an organization of Reiki practitioners with the intent to unite the Reiki community and spread the word to the public.

-Since then, I have taught Reiki to approximately 1600 people.
+Since then, I have taught Reiki to more than 4000 people.
 This includes children, young adults, seniors, doctors and nurses, dentists, massage therapists, and athletic trainers.
 One of my personal goals is to help health care practitioners incorporate Reiki into their professional practices and to help them learn to nourish and replenish themselves through the use of Reiki’s restorative energies (see my articles “Reiki and the Health Care Professional” Part I and II, on the Articles page).

 One of the highlights of my teaching career came in August 1999 when I had the opportunity to teach Reiki at Stony Brook Nursing School on Long Island, New York.
 It was a class of Nurse Practitioners and they all received college credit for the course.
 Then after 9/11, I was invited to teach at the College of New Rochelle, in Westchester, New York, teaching Level I and II, and later Advanced Reiki Training and Reiki Master Teacher, as three credit college courses for Nurse Practitioners.
 I have also taught Reiki to the Operating Room staff at Mid-Hudson hospital, Queensborough Community College, and various massage schools.
 I have also been a guest speaker at various support groups, holistic events, Stony Brook School of physical therapy, as well as many health fairs.